-- Boil the pasta until al dente, according to package directions.
-Drain and rinse with cool water to stop the cooking, and return to the pan you boiled it in.
+- Boil the pasta JUST until al dente, according to package directions.
+Drain and return to the pan you boiled it in.
 Set aside.
 (Mix in a little butter to keep the noodles from sticking if it’s going to be awhile before you make the sauce)

 - Preheat the oven to 375 degrees Fahrenheit.